Mr-X-01/Pomegranate-Bomber/README.md

 <br>
 <b>for example:</b><br>
 <code>Pomegranate-Bomber 71231234455</code><br><br>
-There will be questions - contact above.<br>
+There will be questions - Telegram:@Mrxanon and @Krolikmerzavec.<br>
 <br><br>